RandTrawick/SublimeSettings/README.md

 * clone repo into the sublime packages folder
 * restart sublime and wait for the packages to be auto-installed by the sublime package manager

+## Branches
+* are for different operating systems, different use cases

 ## troubleshooting
  * If you get a weird coloured bar across the top the screen on install of this repo, change the theme and then change it back.
     *  Open the menu preferences > theme